iago-srm/nodejs-poc/readme.md

 - Auth middleware (from @iago-srm/common).
 - DB connection resiliance.
 There is no system in place to have the app retry the db connection in case it is severed, the app will just start to fail requests.
 - Obervability and health check.
 Probably with the [ELK stack](https://www.elastic.co/what-is/elk-stack).

-# Development

-- `docker-compose -f docker-compose-dev.yaml up` to pin up development db, redis and pgadmin.
-- `npm run dev` to start app
-- After each new environment variable created on '.env', run `npm run gen-env` to update .env.d.ts.
-That also updates .env.example (which is version-controlled).
-- `docker build -t iagosrm/nodejs-poc .` to redo app image after a change.

 ## Database GUIs